stakeme-team/story-validators-race/submissions/ValidatorVN/Task1.md

 **ValidatorVN**

-We are a Trusted Proof-of-Stake validator & Tendermint chain service provider.
-Active ecosystem contributor, community manager & moderator.
+We are a Tendermint chain service provider & IBC relayer, active ecosystem contributor, community manager & moderator.
 We have participated in 70+ projects since the beginning and are operating on +20 projects both mainnet and testnet including Shentu Chain, Zeta Chain, Fetch AI, Mantra Chain, 0G, Namada and more.

 List of testnet & mainnet projects we are securing